rocky-linux/documentation/docs/guides/templates-automation-packer-vsphere.md

 "shutdown_command": "/sbin/halt -h -p",
 ```

 Next, we deal with the VSphere configuration.
-The only notable things here are the use of the variables defined at the beginning of the document in our home directory, as well as the `insecure_connection` option, because our VSphere uses a self-signed certificate.
+The only notable things here are the use of the variables defined at the beginning of the document in our home directory, as well as the `insecure_connection` option, because our VSphere uses a self-signed certificate (See note in Assumptions at the top of this document):

 ```
 "insecure_connection": "true",